brendanfox12/TeamRepo/README.md

 # TeamRepo
 For OrgBio Team Projects
-A line I wrote on my locla computer
+A line I wrote on my local computer
+This is a line from RStudio